sbraun92/thesisSB/README.md

 4. Install dependencies (or check if they are already installed) by typing: `pip3 install -r requirements.txt` or `pip install -r requirements.txt`

 5. Type `jupyter notebook` and open file *examples/Training.ipynb* or *examples/Training.ipynb*

+**Note: To test and use submitted prototypes, it must be ensures that the folder *output* is on the same level as this repostitory.**